top of page

 As you probably guessed from the section header, some believe that Santorini is the site of the mythical, ancient utopia.
 Here's why.

+1. According to Plato, Atlantis was a circular island before its destruction.
+Why is this significant?
+Because Santorini appears to have once been a circular island as well.
 Actually, Santorini isn't an island, but rather a group of five islands that surround a volcanic caldera (see photo below).
 The largest of these islands, which is commonly referred to as Santorini, is actually called Thira (or Thera).

 According to historians, these five islands used to be fused together in one more or less circular island until a massive eruption tore them apart in 1646 BC.
-The explosive eruption blew much of the island into the water and caused massive landslides on the what remains of what we now call Santorini.
+The explosive eruption blew much of the island into the water and caused massive landslides on what remains of what we now call Santorini.

-2. Atlantis was known as a utopian society.
 Before the 1646 eruption split one bigger island into the five we now know as Santorini, the singular island was called Stronghyle (meaning "round isle").
 Stronghyle was an important outpost for the ancient Minoan Empire, an astoundingly advanced civilization that traces its origins back to 3500 BC.

-3. The lifelong residents know the secret.
 This one's a stretch, but we believe it...
 Many people living on Santorini were not born there.
-But those that were, and those whose family lineage is Santorini back through the centuries, well, they seem to know a secret that can't be told.
+But those who were, and those whose family lineage has been in Santorini back through the centuries, well, they seem to know a secret that can't be told.

 Jimmy will take you on a hike through the old neighborhoods and tell you all about how everyone seemed to live very happily into and past their hundredth year.
-When you ask what the Thirasia secret is he'll probably just look around and say, "we have very clean air here."
+When you ask what the Thirasia secret is he'll probably just look around and say, "We have very clean air here."
 But if you spend enough time with him you'll know there's something more.
 There's a real zest for life in Santorini with its own unique fingerprint.
 It's something special.
-Something leftover, perhaps, from the brilliant Minoans / Atlantians.
+Something leftover, perhaps, from the brilliant Minoans / Atlantians. https://www.nwpassage.com/adventures/santorini-kayak-circumnavigation